God of War (franchise): Gameplay

-The series consists of eight single-player-only games, and one that includes multiplayer.
-Throughout the first era, the games featured a third-person, fixed cinematic camera with the exception of Betrayal, which is the only installment to feature a 2D side-scrolling view.
+The series consists of eight single-player-only games, and two that include multiplayer.
+Throughout the first era, the games featured a third-person, fixed cinematic camera with the exception of Betrayal, which was the first to feature a 2D side-scrolling view; the February 2026 prequel, Sons of Sparta, is also a 2D side-scroller.
 For 2018's God of War and Ragnarök, the camera was switched from being fixed and became an over-the-shoulder free camera.
 A first-person camera is featured in God of War III and Ascension during certain scripted sequences.
 Throughout the series, the player controls the character Kratos in a combination of hack and slash combat, platforming, and puzzle game elements to achieve goals and complete the story (platforming elements were removed from the second era games due to the camera change).
 The 2018 installment added Kratos' son Atreus, and although the game is played entirely as Kratos, there are times when the player may choose to passively control Atreus (a button is dedicated to Atreus, and he will fire an arrow from his bow depending on where the camera is pointed).
 While Atreus is still an accompanying character in Ragnarök (in addition to a couple of other characters), there are some story missions where the player takes full control of Atreus; his combat is similar to Kratos' but he uses a bow.